 Skip France, Try Belize!
-8 Cheap Travel Destinations for Frugal Explorers
+8 Cheap Travel Destinations

 Why waste a wad of cash on the French Riviera when you can get the same sun and fun elsewhere for half the cost?
 Here are some cheap travel destinations — both domestic and international — that will satisfy your thirst for adventure without eating up your savings.

 1. For Unbeatable Scenery: Trade Iceland for the Azores

 Iceland seems to be getting more popular by the minute.
 Discount airlines now offer travel deals from the East and West Coasts of the U.S. But on-the-ground costs — hotels, meals, transportation — in Iceland are still sky-high.